coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement

-### Allow Tagless or Dateless Content

-Several users have expected to be able to not supply tags or a date for their content.
-This is a reasonable expectation and requires changes to at least the post templates and the `read-content` function.
-There may be other areas where it was assumed tags/dates will always be present.

-### New Content Type: Pages!

-Many users have requested a content type PAGE, for static pages.
-It should be a pretty straightforward subclass of CONTENT with the necessary methods: `render`, `page-url` and `publish`.
-It could have a `url` slot with `page-url` as a reader to allow arbitrary layout on the site.
-For now, we can be sloppy and reuse the post template and limit static-pages to being written in markdown.
-If we want to support other formats, consider moving the format slot from POST to CONTENT.
-This has been implemented on the branch `static-pages`.

 ### New Content Type: Shouts!

 I've also toyed with the idea of a content type called a SHOUT, which